Boyhood (Music from the Motion Picture): Reception and analysis

 The soundtrack received much acclaim from critics, who mentioned it in several reviews as one of the best aspects of the film.
 Kasmin Fernandes of The Times of India wrote "It’s the kind of music you’d expect a young boy to listen to in his growing up years and into the confusing teenage years and will take you on a nostalgic trip through your own boy/girlhood."
 James Christopher Monger of Allmusic wrote "like other soundtracks for Linklater films such as Dazed and Confused (1993), Suburbia (1996), and School of Rock (2003), [Boyhood] features an eclectic roster of artists running the gamut from classic rock to punk and indie pop".
-Jeff Simon of The Buffalo News gave it a rating of three-and-a-half out of fiv,e describing it as "A movie soundtrack disc that winds up to be even more interesting than it thinks it is".
+Jeff Simon of The Buffalo News gave it a rating of three-and-a-half out of five, describing it as "A movie soundtrack disc that winds up to be even more interesting than it thinks it is".

 On incorporating music that represented the time period, including the likes of Coldplay and Arcade Fire, John Keenan of The Guardian opined "More subtle directors know our memories are not shaped by the top 40, but by the sound coming out of a neighbour's window, the song your first love's mother played non-stop, the tune that a best friend left behind when they moved to another country.
 The subtle and often contradictory associations carried by specific tunes – what the good people in the mood-music industry call its "topology" – are deeply subjective."
 Rebecca Thomas of BBC wrote, "The biggest artifice in the film is the soundtrack, carefully chosen songs - many by Coltrane - to reflect the era onscreen."

 Analysing the film's soundtrack, Chris Longo and Nick Harley of Den of Geek wrote "Boyhood’s soundtrack–though lacking the enigmatic fullness of a Hans Zimmer score–is as essential to moving the film’s plot along as any absentee father or degree-waving mother or grateful former yard worker."
 Longo said that "Yellow" by Coldplay was taken in the context of Olivia's perspective, as a mother's love for his child, while "1901" by Phoenix "is about love not being bound by the physical nature of the relationship.
 Love has to exist as you do, it has to change as you do, or it won’t survive".
 Referencing the hit songs "One (Blake’s Got a New Face)" (Vampire Weekend), "Anthem Part Two" (Blink-182) and the Britney Spears single "Oops!...
 I Did It Again", Harley mentioned that "watching the film triggers similar memories and becomes a deeply nostalgic experience, with the soundtrack especially feeding into that.
 The songs chosen are great signifiers of what music mattered most at that place and time, making it a perfect snapshot of the first decade of the 21st century."